-Anyone who is a victim of or witness to any crime should promptly report the incident to the Dean of Students at 419-251-1710.
+Anyone who is a victim of or witness to any crime should promptly report the incident to the Vice President of Student Affairs/Dean of Students at 419-251-1512.
 Campus police/security cooperates with local criminal justice agencies, whose records are public, and cannot keep crime reports confidential.